Skip to main content

 Marriage, license issuance function of judge of probate removed, contract , requirements, contract to be filed with judge of probate and forwarded to Office of Vital Statistics, fees for recording, Secs.
 30-1-9, 30-1-10, 30-1-11 repealed; Secs.
 12-19-90, 22-9A-17, 30-1-5, 30-1-12, 30-1-13, 30-1-14, 30-1-16, 30-6-11 am'd.

-This bill would abolish the requirement to obtain a marriage license from the judge of probate.
+• Abolition of the requirement to obtain a marriage license from the judge of probate; marriages would be entered into by contract instead.

 Subjects